Skip to main content

 How Do Hormonal Pathways Relate to Genetic Queries?

-The is a complex network of glands and hormones that regulate nearly every bodily function, from metabolism to mood.
+The endocrine system is a complex network of glands and hormones that regulate nearly every bodily function, from metabolism to mood.
 Genetic predispositions play a significant role in the function of this system.
 Questions on a wellness form that touch upon family history of endocrine disorders are, therefore, of particular concern under GINA.

 The hypothalamic-pituitary-gonadal (HPG) axis, for example, is the central command system for reproductive and metabolic health.
 Genetic variations can influence the sensitivity and function of this axis, predisposing individuals to conditions like hypogonadism in men or early perimenopause in women.